 Students will learn about computing, finance and economics topics through lectures, tutorials/seminars and practical sessions.
 Lectures involve the whole class, while tutorials and practicals are for small groups.
 Practical work is a key component in our degrees, and provides the opportunity for hands-on experience.
-It builds from self- contained tasks in the first semester, over a larger programming assignment in the winter break to a group project in Semester 2.
+It builds from self-contained tasks in Semester 1, over a larger programming assignment in the winter break to a group project in Semester 2.

 Finally, you will embark on a three-month project working on your dissertation topic.
 At the end of the project you will write up your findings as your MSc dissertation.
 For the MSc projects, we will make a number of industrial placements (usually unpaid) available through the Making the Most of Masters scheme (www.mastersprojects.ac.uk).
 We usually place more than 50% of our students with a company for the MSc project duration.
 Other project suggestions both from external bodies and from within the University are also offered.
 Furthermore, students' own ideas for projects are encouraged and welcomed.
 Often students bring in their previous expertise.